 Experience & Education

-Teacher: Voice, Piano, Guitar, Songwriting for The Music FactoryMay 2014 to Present (over 4 years)
+Teacher: Voice, Piano, Guitar, Songwriting for The Music FactoryMay 2014 to Present (about 5 years)

 I can teach from experience, but I cannot teach experience. ;)